serverdensity/sd-agent-core-plugins/dns_check/README.md

 If you omit the `nameserver` option, the check will use whichever nameserver is configured in local network settings.

-Restart the Agent to begin sending DNS service checks and response times to Datadog.
+Restart the Agent to begin sending DNS service checks and response times to Server Density.

 # Validation